NOBLES5E/cproxy/README.md

 ## Example setup

 This section provides an example setup with DNS and TCP redirection.
-With the following V2Ray config, you can proxy your program's DNS requests with 1.1.1.1 and the DNS server, and proxy all TCP connections.
+With the following V2Ray config, you can proxy your program's DNS requests with 1.1.1.1 as the DNS server, and proxy all TCP connections.

 V2Ray config: